 1 hour drive from Newcastle

-Although it’s an obvious one, make sure you check out our budget guide as we’ve found some awesome, affordable restaurants and cafes as well as fun things to do in Hunter Valley that you’ll want to come back time and time again.
+Although it’s an obvious one, make sure you check out our Hunter Valley budget guide here as we’ve found some awesome, affordable restaurants and cafes as well as fun things to do in Hunter Valley that you’ll want to come back time and time again.

 If wine isn’t your thing, we recommend this brewery tour which is a return trip to Newcastle.